ABOUT

 TODAY

-Ronan completed a Bachelor of Music (Performance/Composition) at the ANU School of Music, Canberra, where he was top of the graduating cohort in 2021.
-In 2022, he has been busy building a reputation across many different circles in the local music industry as a performer, collaborator, and organiser in regional New South Wales, Sydney, and Canberra.
-He has been quietly refining his solo performance practice to break down the barriers of traditional piano concerts and bring new music to new audiences.
-He is also challenging traditional concert attire and formalities by experimenting with venue, dress, speech, and allowing the audience to eat, drink, and chat throughout.
-There are plans to start experimenting with keyboards, laptops, samples, drum machines, and loop pedals...when there's a spare moment!
+After building a reputation across many different circles in the local music industry as a performer, collaborator, and organiser in regional New South Wales, Sydney, and Canberra, Ronan has moved to Melbourne to spend some time at ANAM.
+Once he completed a Bachelor of Music (Performance/Composition) at the ANU School of Music, Canberra, where he was top of the graduating cohort in 2021, he spent time quietly refining his solo performance practice to break down the barriers of traditional art music concerts and bring new music to new audiences.
+He also enjoys challenging traditional concert attire and formalities by experimenting with venue, dress, speech, and by give the audience greater autonomy over the concert experience.
+Aside from getting more into free improvisation, there are plans to start experimenting with keyboards, laptops, samples, drum machines, and loop pedals...when there's a spare moment and an available residency!

 AS A PIANIST

 Ronan has gone on to perform in a diverse range of genres, ensembles, venues, and settings.
-Whether upstairs at a food hall in Canberra or at the Rachmaninoff Hall in Moscow, he always has an "authority and determination," a "relaxed confidence" (Canberra CityNews) and "a talent beyond his age" (Limelight Magazine) about his playing.
+Whether upstairs at a food hall in Canberra, a cabaret lounge in Sydney, or the concert hall, he always has an "authority and determination" and a "relaxed confidence" (Canberra CityNews) mixed with a slight flair for drama in his playing.
+He enjoys performing audacious and ambitious works, particularly those of real challenge and large scale that go beyond the standard piano performance, but also focuses on creating meaningful performances by carefully curating and considering his programs for audiences.

 Festival appearances include the 13th International Music Festival in Moscow, the Manly Jazz Festival with the Manly Jazz All Stars, and the 2022 and 2021 Canberra International Music Festival, where he was the Young Artist.
 Ronan has appeared as guest soloist with the Penrith Symphony Orchestra, the ANU Orchestra, and the Sydney Contemporary Orchestra.
 Ronan has also presented many modern and contemporary music concerts, both as a solo artist and in collaboration with other musicians.
 Selections include with cellist David Pereira, bass Jack Stephens, and flautist Emma Warburton.

 Ronan is also an acclaimed associate and chamber musician, winning prizes in both these areas.
 Having a wealth of experience working with musicians across the spectrum from hobbyist to internationally-touring professionals and such a versatility, it is easy to understand why Ronan is so in-demand as a collaborative musician.
-He is currently an approved associate artist with the ANU School of Music, and has worked with the National Opera and Moorambilla Voices.
+As well as working with the National Opera and Moorambilla Voices, Ronan was an approved associate musician at the ANU School of Music immediately after graduation.

 AS A COMPOSER